Student loan debt has reached a boiling point for many Americans, and the Biden administration has taken several steps to address it.

 Many federal student loan borrowers may be eyeing those low interest rates, especially as the administrative forbearance period nears its end in December 2022.

 However, while refinancing has few downsides if you have private student loans, borrowers with federal student loans have other considerations to keep in mind:

-- Any future forgiveness would only apply to federal loans: Although there’s no guarantee that the Biden administration will offer widespread loan forgiveness, if it does happen, only certain federal loans will be eligible.
+- Any future forgiveness would only apply to federal loans: If the president or Congress offers further widespread loan forgiveness in the future, only certain federal loans will be eligible.

-- Refinancing eliminates other forgiveness options: Even if President Biden doesn’t enact popular student loan forgiveness proposals, there are existing avenues for federal student loan forgiveness that you’ll lose if you refinance.
+- Refinancing eliminates other forgiveness options: In addition to President Biden’s forgiveness plan, there are existing avenues for federal student loan forgiveness that you’ll lose if you refinance.
 For instance, you may qualify for an income-driven repayment plan or Public Service Loan Forgiveness, which forgive your student loan balances after 20 to 25 years or 10 years of payments, respectively.

 - Federal forbearance is usually better than private forbearance: When you move your loans from federal to private through refinancing, you lose your federal protections, like deferment and the current forbearance period.
-These protections are vital to millions of borrowers who can’t afford to make payments on their student loans due to the COVID-19 crisis.
-This means that if there’s ever another hold again, your refinanced loans wouldn’t be included.
+These protections have been vital to millions of borrowers who have struggled to afford to make payments on their student loans due to the COVID-19 pandemic and the subsequent inflation issues.
+This means that if the administration extends the hold again, your refinanced loans wouldn’t be included.

 The bottom line: Should you wait for student loan forgiveness or refinance?